Skip to content

 For retail businesses: Product showcases, styling tips, customer features, brand story content, and industry trends.

-Establish themed days to maintain variety whilst simplifying planning.
-"Menu Monday" for restaurants, "Workout Wednesday" for gyms, or "Feature Friday" for retail can provide structure whilst building audience expectations.
+Set up themed days to keep variety and simplify planning.
+"Menu Monday" for restaurants, "Workout Wednesday" for gyms, or "Feature Friday" for retail all add structure.
+They also build audience expectations.

 Step 3: Select the Right Tools and Platforms

 Don't overcomplicate this step.
-Start with platforms where your customers are most active.
-For most SMEs, focusing on 2-3 platforms initially is more effective than spreading yourself thin across every available network.
+Start with the platforms where your customers are most active.
+For most SMEs, 2-3 platforms work better than spreading yourself thin across every network.

 Popular scheduling tools include: